hhhhhhhh1233/EvolvingCreatures/README.md

 ## Installing PhysX

-Make sure you're positioned in the vcpkg directory then run
+To install physx make sure you're positioned in the vcpkg directory and run:
 ### Windows

 ```console